Roman

 Popularity of Roman Names

-Roman names have been consistently popular for centuries, and they continue to be a top choice for parents around the world.
-In fact, many Roman names have made it onto the top 100 baby names lists in various countries, including the United States, the United Kingdom, and Canada.
+Roman names have been consistently popular for centuries, & they continue to be a top choice for parents around the world.
+In fact, many Roman names have made it onto the top 100 baby names lists in various countries, including the United States, the United Kingdom, & Canada.

-Some of the most popular Roman names for boys include Julius, Augustus, Marcus, and Maximus.
-For girls, popular options include Aurelia, Cornelia, Livia, and Octavia.
+Some of the most popular Roman names for boys include Julius, Augustus, Marcus, & Maximus.
+For girls, popular options include Aurelia, Cornelia, Livia, & Octavia.
 These names have a timeless quality that makes them appealing to parents of all ages.

 Variations of Roman Names